catalinii/minisatip/README.md

 	* eg: -o /tmp/camd.socket
 	/tmp/camd.socket is the local socket that can be used

-* -p url: specify playlist url using X_SATIPM3U header
+* -p --playlist url: specify playlist url using X_SATIPM3U header
 	* eg: -p http://192.168.2.3:8080/playlist
 	- this will add X_SATIPM3U tag into the satip description xml